mvrzan/flex-dialpad-queue-list/README.md

 In case there are no queues selected or assigned to an agent, the default queue from the Flex service configure will be used for an outbound call.

+## How does it work?

+The _Dialpad Filtered Queue List_ replaces the out-of-the-box queue dropdown component with a custom component that displays the queues the worker is assigned to, instead of a list of all queues available.

-## How is the queue list being filtered?
+### How is the queue list being filtered?

 When the component mounts (agent opens the dialpad) the plugin will make a call to the `/get-filtered-queues.js` Twilio serverless function.